WorkspaceBuilt with Claude

 How this site was built.

-The site you're reading is itself a portfolio piece — written in collaboration with Claude Code, deployed in days, intentionally over-engineered in the places that matter and intentionally simple everywhere else.
+The site you are reading is itself a portfolio piece.
+Written in collaboration with Claude Code, deployed in days, intentionally over-engineered in the places that matter and intentionally simple everywhere else.

 Stack